SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![ManagerHomepage](./testImage/ManagerScreen/ManagerHomepage.PNG)

-- In this page I can insert the identifier of a student that has been reported as positive.
+- In this page I can insert the identifier of a student (or a teacher) that has been reported as positive.
 Clicking on the `Download Report` button will generate a contact report based on that student.

 ![ContactTracing](./testImage/ManagerScreen/ContactTracing.PNG)